BrendanC123/BrendanC123/README.md

 </div>

 ### :man_technologist: About Me :
-I'm a Games programming student at Staffordshire University
+I'm a Games Development student at Staffordshire University

 ### :hammer_and_wrench: Languages and Tools :
 <div>